kwindrem/TailscaleGX/ReadMe.md

 https://tailscale.com

 TailscaleReadMe.md file is also included in this package.

 # NOTE

-tailscale is being added to Venus OS.
-When a stock tailscale is detected, TailscaleGX will not run to avoid conflics The firmware version that will include tailscale has not been determined so the normal obsolete version mechamism is not used at the moment but will be added when the version is known.

-# NOTE
 Support for firmware prior to v3.10 has been dropped starting with TailScaleGX v1.6